New perspectives and yet unseen stories

 Jenni Toivoniemi is a writer-director.
 Toivoniemi’s debut as a director, the short comedy The Date (2012), won several awards including International Short Fiction Jury Award at the Sundance Film Festival and a Special Mention at the Berlinale Generation 14+ in 2013.
 She has directed several short films, of which The Committee (2016), written and directed together with the Norwegian Gunhild Enger, premiered in Locarno 2016 and The Door (2017) was selected for the national competition of the Tampere Film Festival in 2017.
 Toivoniemi has also written theatre plays, an audio play and a feature film Korso (2014) together with Kirsikka Saari.
 Her feature film Games People Play premiered in 2020 and hers and Kirsikka Saari’s latest collaboration, children’s film Sihja – Rebel Fairy premieres in 2022.

 Selma Vilhunen is an Academy Award nominated director and screenwriter of both fiction and documentary films.
 She is also one of the founders of the production company Tuffi Films.
-Her latest film Stupid Young Heart won the Crystal Bear at the Berlin International Film Festival in 2019.
-Her feature documentary Hobbyhorse Revolution won the Best Documentary Film Prize at the Finnish National Film Awards (Jussi Awards) and got nominated for the European Film Academy’s Young Audience Award in 2018.
+Her sophomore feature film Stupid Young Heart won the Crystal Bear at the Berlin International Film Festival in 2019, while her debut feature film Little Wing received the Nordic Council Film Prize in 2017.
+Vilhunen’s short film Do I Have to Take Care of Everything? was nominated for an Oscar in 2014.